-State Statute \$48-7A -3 Year Enacted 1991
+Statute \$48-7A-3 Year Enacted 1991

-Description: Provides a tax credit for low-income individuals.
+Description: This credit provides a tax credit to low-income individuals.
 The credit is based on the taxpayers AGI.
 The maximum value of the credit is \$26 per dependent.
-For tax years beginning on January 1, 2010 and after, the credit is nonrefundable
+For tax years beginning on January 1, 2010 and after, the credit is nonrefundable credit for such tax.
+The maximum value of this credit is equal to the amount that would be due if the income were taxed by Georgia.